Skip to Content

 1. They create an account with username, email, and password

-2. They automatically get their own instance at: yourapp-by-[username].hyperclay.com
+2. They automatically get their own instance at: {their-username}.hyperclay.com/{app-name}.html

 3. They’re redirected to their personal instance after signup